-After a period of preparation, the transition was completed with great rejoicing when, on September 28, 1997, twenty-nine members of the congregation were received into full communion at the direction of his Eminence Bernard Cardinal Law, Archbishop of Boston.
-The Cardinal then formally erected the Congregation of Saint Athanasius as an Anglican Use chaplaincy in the archdiocese.
+After a period of preparation, the transition was completed with great rejoicing when, on September 28, 1997, twenty-nine members of the congregation were received into full communion at the direction of His Eminence Bernard Cardinal Law, then the Archbishop of Boston.
+The Cardinal then formally erected the Congregation of Saint Athanasius as an Anglican Use chaplaincy in the archdiocese. under the Pastoral Provision.

 Why this step?

-First, we were convinced that Our Lord’s will for His Church is that it should be one (John 13:34-35, 17:11, 22-23).
-Historically, the Anglo-Catholic tradition within Anglicanism has always sought to bear witness to that truth; from that tradition we have come.
+- First, we are convinced that Our Lord’s will for His Church is that it should be one.
+[John 13:34-35; 17:11, 22-23] Historically, the Anglo-Catholic tradition within Anglicanism has always sought to bear witness to that truth.
+We came out of that tradition.
 The history of the Anglo-Catholic movement is marked by a steady stream of conversions to the Church of Rome, as the life of Blessed John Henry Newman witnesses.

-Third, the present disarray of Anglicanism is, in itself, clear evidence of the need for a defined focus of authority in the life of the Church on earth, and that such a magisterium is to be found in the person of Peter and his successors in the Holy See.
+- Thirdly, we have come to believe that the present disarray of Anglicanism is, in itself, clear evidence of the need for a defined focus of authority in the life of the Church on earth, and that such a magisterium is, by Divine Providence, to be found in the person of Peter and his successors in the Holy See.

-Fourth, we thank God for the good and beauty we have taken from the Anglican tradition, and we long to bring all that is best in it to the life of the Universal Church.
-As Anglicanism decays around us, we have come to feel it can best and most safely be preserved within the household of the Roman Catholic Church.
+- Finally, we give great thanks to God for all that we have received for good in the loveliness of the Anglican liturgical and pastoral tradition, and we long to bring all that is best in it to the life of the Universal Church.
+But, as Anglicanism itself decays around us, we have come to feel that it can best and most safely be preserved within the household of the Roman Catholic Church.